arambazamba/spfx-dev/Demos/README.md

 - Using Angular JS in SPFx

-- Using Angular Elements in SPFx

-- Scaffolding Projects that use Vue.js & Handlebars.js
+- Scaffolding Projects that use Vue.js

 SharePoint Framework Extensions